3mdeb/96boards-docs-wiki/LatestSnapshots.md

 UPDATE FOR NEW KERNEL, WIFI MODULE AND BOOTLOADER

 ### Bootloader From Source

-For further information on the bootloader building from source, see the 96Boards documentation here:<br/>
+For further information on the bootloader building from source, see the 96Boards documentation here:
 - [HiKey Bootloader Wiki](https://github.com/96boards/documentation/wiki/HiKeyUEFI)

 ### Kernel From Source

 To build a kernel using a linux computer use the following instructions.
 These assume that you have a good level of knowledge in using Linaro tools and building Linux kernels.

 The HiKey kernel sources are located at: [https://github.com/96boards/linux](https://github.com/96boards/linux)